chris-short/chrisshort.net/content/post/devopsdays-raleigh-2017.md

 <embed src="https://cdn.chrisshort.net/The%20Dark%20Side%20of%20DevOps.pdf" width="640" height="360" alt="pdf" />

-These slides are also available on [Speaker Deck](https://speakerdeck.com/chrisshort/the-dark-side-of-devops)
+These slides are also available on [Speaker Deck](https://speakerdeck.com/chrisshort/the-dark-side-of-devops) and [video is also available](/video-devopsdays-raleigh-2017/).